acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 NUMA (Non-Uniform Memory Access) is a computer architecture where memory access time depends on the memory location relative to the processor.
 In simple terms: some memory is closer to certain cores than others.

-Even on smaller systems like the Raspberry Pi, memory access patterns can show NUMA-like effects: accessing memory that "belongs" to another core is slower than accessing local memory.
+Even on smaller systems like the Raspberry Pi 5, memory access patterns can show NUMA-like effects: accessing memory that "belongs" to another core is slower than accessing local memory.

 **Visualizing NUMA Effects**